-If you’d like to stop taking PrEP, the first step is to notify the Freddie clinical team.
-Please navigate to your Freddie patient portal and select the “Medication” tab on the left-hand side, from there click the “Stop Medication” button on your screen, and you’ll be guided through a set of questions.
+If you’d like to stop taking PrEP, the first step is to notify Freddie's clinical team.
+Please log in to the Freddie patient portal and select the “Manage prescription” button on the dashboard.
+From there, you can select "Pause" or "Stop" depending on your treatment needs.
+You’ll then be guided through a set of questions with clinical recommendations for coming off of your medication safely.

 If you’re having anal sex, you should take PrEP for a minimum of two more days after the last time you had sex.
 If you have a vagina and are having vaginal sex, you should take PrEP for a minimum of seven more days and, ideally, 28 more days after the last time you had sex.
 This is because the science is still unclear on continued protection for vaginal sex.